 \section{Basics of Newton-Cartan geometry}

 Newton-Cartan (NC) spacetimes can be constructed from a non-relativistic limit of pseudo-Riemannian geometries.
-Such a limit is usually taken either by an explicit expansion in $1/c^2$ \cite{Hansen:2020pqs,Vanden2017} or by a so-called lightcone reduction \cite{Duval:1984cj,Son:2008ye,Banerjee:2015hra}.
-However, in this paper we will follow a more axiomatic perspective in the spirit of \cite{Jensen:2014aia,Jensen:2014ama}.
+Usually, this limit is taken either by an explicit expansion in $1/c^2$ \cite{Hansen:2020pqs,Vanden2017} or by a so-called light-cone reduction \cite{Duval:1984cj,Son:2008ye,Banerjee:2015hra}.
+However, in this paper, we will follow a more axiomatic perspective in the spirit of \cite{Jensen:2014aia,Jensen:2014ama}.